kubernetes/community/contributors/devel/sig-node/node-performance-testing.md

 addition to taking the following steps into consideration, it is important to document precisely which setup was used.
-For example, performance can vary wildly from commit-to-commit, so it is very important to **document which commit or version** of Kubernetes was used, which Docker version was used, etc.
+For example, performance can vary wildly from commit-to-commit, so it is very important to **document which commit or version** of Kubernetes was used, which container runtime version was used, etc.

 ### Addon pods